MSU Billings Catalog

 Peer Navigation

 Peer Navigators can assist students in many ways.
 Whether you are new and adjusting to college or could just use some help.
-Peer Navigators assist students with time management, study skills, using D2L, navigating online course materials, planning out success strategies, and navigating and figuring out other college-related things.
+Peer Navigators assist students with time management, study skills, using Canvas, navigating online course materials, planning out success strategies, and navigating and figuring out other college-related things.
 Peer Navigators can also help you connect with tutors, supplemental instructors (SI’s), and many other resources on campus.

 Our research shows that MSUB students who meet with Peer Navigators perform better academically and are more likely to stay in college.
-First-year students and some others are assigned to Peer Navigators at the beginning of the semester, but Peer Navigators can meet with any student.
+First-year students and some others are assigned to Peer Navigators at the beginning of the semester, but Peer Navigators can meet with any enrolled student.